koher/PromiseK/README.md

 #### Source

-For iOS 7, put [PromiseK.swift](Source/PromiseK.swift) into your project.
+For iOS 7, put all swift files in the [Source](Source) directory into your project.

 License
 ----------------------------